sassoftware/python-swat/doc/source/getting-started.rst

 API is mirrored as much as possible, the only difference is that behind-the-scenes the real work is being done by CAS.

+If you don't want the difficult-to-read generated name for a table, you can specify one using the ``casout=`` parameter.

+.. ipython:: python

+   tbl = conn.read_csv('https://raw.githubusercontent.com/'
+                       'sassoftware/sas-viya-programming/master/data/cars.csv',
+                       casout='cars')

 Since we started down this path with the intent to use the ``summary`` action, let's do that first.